-The Mission of Union Historical Society is to promote interest in and knowledge about
+Mission of Union Historical Society is to promote interest in and

-history in general and the history of Union, Maine in particular, through public
+history of Union, Maine in particular, through public programs

 buildings and published materials.

 Programs are held on the first Wednesday of every month

 from March to December, excluding July because of the Founders Day

 celebrations.
 March, April and December programs are held at the Robbins

 House on the Union Common.
 The rest of the programs are held at the Old

 Town House on Town House road, just a few steps north of the Union Common.